SmartTURB/C-DM-lagr/README.md

 mpiexec -n $NUM_GPUS python scripts/palette_train.py $DATA_FLAGS $MODEL_FLAGS $DIFFUSION_FLAGS $TRAIN_FLAGS
 ```

-## Sampling
+## Reconstructing

 Please refer to the parent repository’s [Sampling section](https://github.com/SmartTURB/diffusion-lagr#sampling) for detailed information.
-The only additional option here is `--seed`, which sets the random seed for sampling.
+The only additional option here is `--seed`, which sets the random seed for reconstruction.

 For Lagrangian turbulence reconstruction with a central gap of size $50\tau_\eta$, use the following flags: